-The drama of backlit images can add an extra level of drama to depth to images that make the shot interesting and capture the attention of the viewer.
+There’s a lot to be said about the natural beauty of backlighting.
+The drama of a backlit image can add an extra level of depth that makes the shot exciting and unique, and helps capture the viewer's attention.